byui-cit/wdd131/src/prove/mission-statement-2.md

 ---
 title: Mission Statement part 2
-description: This week we will continue working with the Mission statement page we created last week.
+description: Next we will continue working with the Mission statement page we created.
 We will add some Javascript to allow a user to	choose a light or dark theme for the page.
 We created the light theme	last week, we will also need to add the CSS for the dark theme now.
 time: 60 minutes
 ---